ryEllison/expoFitter/README.md

 # Overview

-**expoFitter** is a specialized tool for visualizing and fitting non-linear electrophysiological data, built using *R Shiny* and *flexdashboard*.
+**expoFitter** is a specialized tool for visualizing and fitting non-linear electrophysiological data, built using R, shiny, and flexdashboard.
 Designed to model slow neuronal currents like the calcium-dependent potassium current ($I_{KCa}$), **expoFitter** provides robust methodologies for fitting and analyzing current kinetics through single- and double-exponential models.
 This allows researchers to